grasplab2022/grasplab2022.github.io/_pages/about.md

 ## *Supervising statement* &nbsp;

 <font face="Times New Roman" size="3"> <p style='text-align: justify;'>
-  The Grasp Lab is committed to fostering creativity, opening, inclusion, and collaboration among our members with diverse backgrounds. **We strive to offer supportive environments for students to implement any novel ideas that break research borders, regardless of specific-purpose applications.
-Our lab highly encourages students to cooperate with other groups since robotics research is an interdisciplinary and collaborative endeavor.** For each incoming member, we advise a suitable research direction and also, have a weekly meeting with each member.
+  The Grasp Lab is committed to fostering creativity, opening, inclusion, and collaboration among our members with diverse backgrounds. **We strive to offer supportive environments for students to implement any novel ideas that break research borders, regardless of specific-purpose applications**. **Our lab highly encourages students to cooperate with other groups since robotics research is an interdisciplinary and collaborative endeavor**.
+For each incoming member, we advise a suitable research direction and also, have a weekly meeting with each member.
 We set up a weekly meeting to inspire brainstorming, discuss literature studies and research ideas.
 Generally, we will allow students to do visiting students overseas such as RRC at NTU in Singapore, RI at CMU in United States, and some universities in Norway, Australia, England, Japan, and Finland.
 </p></font>